-- 1. Verify the following before troubleshooting the AC high-limit thermostat: - The control thermostat is calling for heat. - The interlock switch is depressed. - The overflow bottle is adequately filled. - The high-limit thermostats are not tripped.
+- Verify the following before troubleshooting the AC high-limit thermostat:

+- The ETS module is calling for heat.

+- · The interlock switch is depressed.

+- The overflow bottle is adequately filled.

-- The fuses in the relay control board are functional. - 2.
-Ensure that the unit has been shut down and completely cooled before continuing. - 3.
-Shut off the coach-side power breaker to the Aqua-Hot. - 4.
-Disconnect the 3-pin AC Molex plug from the AC relay enclosure.
+- The high-limit thermostats are not tripped.

+- 2. Ensure that the unit has been shut down and completely cooled before continuing. - 3.
+Shut off the RV-side power breaker to the Aqua-Hot. - 4.
+Disconnect the 3-pin AC Molex plug.
 Leave the DC power supply connected. - 5.
-Activate the "ELECTRIC" switch on the switch panel inside the coach. - 6.
+Activate "ELECTRIC" on the LCD control panel inside the RV. - 6.
 Using a multimeter, test for continuity across the AC highlimit thermostat by placing one lead on the unit-side Molex connection as shown below.